carboclan/pm/research/Honeylemon/Whitepaper.md

 ### 3.2 Oracle
 Market Protocol relies on oracle to provide the Index for settlement.
 Oracle is the only part in the entire system that is not completely decentralized.

-Calculating BME requires off-chain data.
+Calculating BMRI requires off-chain data.
 Bitcoin mining difficulty data needs to be obtained from third party provider.
 The difficulty data is then processed by the oracle smart contract.
 The good news is that bitcoin mining difficulty only change every 14 days on average.
 Since the difficulty data is recorded on the bitcoin chain, all people can validate the authenticity of the data.

 ### 3.3 Trading Layer

 Since the position tokens issued by Market Protocol are fully collateralized and fit ERC-20 standard, the position tokens can be traded on any centralized exchange (i.e. Binance and Bitstamp), and decentralized exchanges (i.e. 0x and Uniswap).
 Thus, tokenized Synthetic PoW Mining Contract is readily tradeable without having to develop new infrastructure or technology.

-### 3.4 Variable Margin Layer

-In 3.1 we’ve already analyzed the implicit leverage of the Market Protocol.
-However, when the Index fluctuates significantly, in order for the Index not to touch the cap or floor, the Index range needs to be set wider, which leads to a higher collateral ratio and lower leverage (capital utilization rate).

-Short-term mining contracts (i.e 30 days) have less fluctuation.
-Therefore, the Index range is narrow and Market Protocol itself enables enough implicit leverage.
-However, long-term mining contracts (i.e 180 days) could fluctuate more than 100%, the fully collateralized method of Market Protocol will be capital inefficient.

-Therefore, a variable margin layer could be introduced on top of the position token.
-The variable margin layer has such characteristic that a certain margin ratio is set according to the market price of the position.
-Margins only need to cover fluctuation in the short run and cannot cover the entire position.
-When the margin ratio drops due to market price change, margin calls can be issued to the party lacking margin to cover further market movement.
-On the other hand, if the margin ratio increases to more than necessary, the excess margin can be withdrawn from the margin account to realize the profit.
-Such a variable margin system lowers the margin requirement and increase capital efficiency.

-A few DeFi protocols (i.e. dydx, bzx) can enable variable margin function.
-User can borrow token from dydx.
-Lender can deposit token A to the token pool of the smart contract.
-Borrower mortgages token B to create margin account and borrow token A from the token pool.
-The token A he borrowed is sold for token B. The token B he bought is again mortgaged into the margin account so that he can borrow more token A to be sold.
-The leveraged short on token A is now complete.

-On the contrary, lender could deposit Token B to the token pool of the smart contract.
-Borrower mortgage Token A to create margin account and borrow Token B from the token pool.
-The Token B he borrowed is sold for Token A. Token A he bought is again mortgaged into the margin account so that he can borrow more Token B and exchange for Token A. A leveraged long postion on Token A is now complete.

-Dydx supports a maximum leverage of 4x.
-When the price of the mortgaged token drops relative to the borrowed token, margin could drop to an insufficient amount.
-If the borrower cannot deposit enough collateral to meet the margin requirement in time, forced liquidation could occur.
-Variable margin is thus functional.

-At the moment, dydx or bzx do not fully support position tokens from Market Protocol, more integration work still needs to be done.

 ## 4. Use Cases